emuell/afseq/docs/src/guide/cycles.md

 ### Mapping

-Notes and chords in cycles are expressed as [note strings](./notes&scales.md#note-strings) in afseq.
+Notes and chords in cycles are expressed as [note strings](./notes&scales.md#note-strings) in pattrns.
 But you can also dynamically evaluate and map cycle identifiers using the cycle [`map`](../API/cycle.md#map) function.

 This allows you, for example, to inject [parameters](./parameters.md) into cycles or to use custom identifiers.